Hippolyte Dangbeto

-Hippolyte Dangbeto (born 2 November 1969 in Grand-Popo, Benin) is a French born Beninese former professional football player.
+Hippolyte Dangbeto (born 2 November 1969) is a former professional footballer who played as a full-back.
+Born in Benin, he represented France at youth level.

 Career

 Dangbeto moved to France with his family at age 8.
 He began playing youth football with the local club in Trappes before turning professional with RC Paris.

 He represented France at under-21 level in 1990 and 1991.